-Commission Proposal EP Mandate st6087/21 Draft Agreement

-Council Mandate

-AM 65

-Article 4(3 3), point (i)

-95a (i) 'direct marketing calls' means direct marketing voice-to-voice calls and calls made via automated calling and communication systems for the purpose of direct marketing.

-Article 4(3 3), point (j)

-95b (j) 'location data' means data processed by means of an electronic communications network or service, indicating the geographic position of the terminal equipment of a user of a publicly available electronic communications service;
+Commission Proposal EP Mandate st6087/21 Council Mandate Directive 2002/58/EC communication systems which connect the called person to an individual. communication systems which connect the called person to an individual.
+AM 65 communication systems which connect the called person to an individual-; Article 4(3), point (i) 95a (i) 'direct marketing calls' means direct marketing voice-to-voice calls and calls made via automated calling and communication systems for the purpose of direct marketing.
+Article 4(3), point (j) 95b (j) 'location data' means data processed by means of an electronic communications network or service, indicating the geographic position of the terminal equipment of a user of a publicly available electronic communications service; Article 4a 3 95c Article 4a Consent See Lines 126-129

-Article 4a

-95c Article 4a Consent See Lines 126-129
+st6087/21

+Commission Proposal EP Mandate Council Mandate Directive 2002/58/EC

+Council Manuate

-CHAPTER I ll
+CHAPTER 3 II

-96
+96 CHAPTER II PROTECTION OF ELECTRONIC COMMUNICATIONS OF NATURAL AND LEGAL PERSONS AND OF INFORMATION STORED IN THEIR TERMINAL EQUIPMENT CHAPTER II PROTECTION OF ELECTRONIC COMMUNICATIONS OF NATURAL AND LEGAL PERSONS AND OF INFORMATION STORED INFORMATION STORED INFOCESSED BY AND RELATED TO THEIR TERMINAL EQUIPMENT AM 66 CHAPTER II PROTECTION OF ELECTRONIC COMMUNICATIONS OF NATURAL AND LEGAL PERSONS AND OF INFORMATION STORED IN END-USERS AND OF THE INTEGRITY OF THEIR TERMINAL EQUIPMENT

+Article 5 l Į.

-Commission Proposal EP Mandate st6087/21 Council Mandate Draft Agreement CHAPTER II PROTECTION OF ELECTRONIC COMMUNICATIONS OF NATURAL AND LEGAL PERSONS AND OF INFORMATION STORED IN THEIR TERMINAL EQUIPMENT CHAPTER II PROTECTION OF ELECTRONIC COMMUNICATIONS OF NATURAL AND LEGAL PERSONS AND OF INFORMATION STORED INFORMATION STORED INPROCESSED BY AND RELATED TO THEIR TERMINAL EQUIPMENT AM 66 CHAPTER II PROTECTION OF ELECTRONIC COMMUNICATIONS OF NATURAL AND LEGAL PERSONS AND OF INFORMATION STORED IN END-USERS AND OF THE INTEGRITY OF THEIR TERMINAL EQUIPMENT Article 5 97 Article 5 Confidentiality of electronic communications data Article 5 Confidentiality of electronic communications data AM 67 Article 5 Confidentiality of electronic communications data Article 5 (1) 98 Electronic communications data shall be confidential.
-Any interference with electronic communications data, such as by listening, tapping, storing, monitoring, scanning or other kinds of interception, surveillance or processing of electronic communications data, by persons other than the end-users, shall be prohibited, except when permitted I. Electronic communications data shall be confidential.
-Any interference, with electronic communications data, such as by listening, tapping, storing, monitoring, scanning or other kinds of interception, surveillance or any processing of electronic communications data, by persons other than the end-users, shall be prohibited, except when permitted by Electronic communications data shall be confidential.
-Any interference with electronic communications data, such as byincluding listening, tapping, storing, monitoring, scanning or other kinds of interception, surveillance orand processing of electronic communications data, by personsanyone other than the endusers concerned, shall be prohibited,
+97 Article 5 Confidentiality of electronic communications data Article 5 Confidentiality of electronic communications- data AM 67 Article 5 Confidentiality of electronic communications data

+Article 5 (1)

+98 Electronic communications data shall be confidential.
+Any interference with electronic communications data, such as by listening, tapping, storing, monitoring, scanning or other kinds of interception, surveillance or I. Electronic communications data shall be confidential.
+Any interference, with electronic communications data, such as by listening, tapping, storing, monitoring, scanning or other kinds of interception, surveillance or any Electronic communications data shall be confidential.
+Any interference with electronic communications data, such as byincluding listening, tapping, storing, monitoring, scanning or other kinds of interception, 1.
+Member States shall ensure the confidentiality of communications and the related traffic data by means of a public communications network and publicly available electronic communications services, through national legislation.
+In particular,